 ILLEGAL SIGNS - We Buy Houses signs posted on telephone poles and sticking in the ground on highways is often an ILLEGAL act in many if not most towns.
-If the person posting his signs is breaking the law in this simple matter, of what else is he capable?
+If the person posting ths signs is breaking the law in this simple matter, of what else is he capable?
 Do your homework and background checks.

 Sell My Real Estate / House / Home In New Hampshire NH